 Ace Attorney – The perfect adaptation?

-If you’ve played an Ace Attorney game, you know that they’re like visual novels with some adventure elements thrown in.
+If you’ve played an Ace Attorney game, you know that they play like visual novels with some graphic adventure elements thrown in.
 Lots of talking, little action.
 An adaptation made in Hollywood would probably be an action thriller starring Elijah Wood or something like that.
 Luckily, this was directed by Takashi Miike who, while not a director with a perfect rep, is very competent and knows how to deliver a good product.
 This is a perfect movie for fans of the game and… well, not many other people.
-The story is taken straight out of a couple of episodes from the first game, nothing is changed except the “weird factor” is toned down.
-Maybe it is a bit too straightforward but, thinking back to all the awful messes that came before this one, I think it’s fair to nominate Ace Attorney as “the best videogame movie of all time”.
+The story is taken straight out of a couple of episodes from the first game, very little was changed except the “weird factor” was toned down.
+Maybe as an adaption it could be considered a bit too straightforward but, thinking back to all the awful messes that came before this one, I think it’s fair to nominate Ace Attorney as “the best videogame movie of all time”.
 My only problem is that there weren’t enough songs from the game’ soundtrack.
 Well, too bad nobody saw it.

 Ace Attorney trailer with english subs